SoftSimu/SymPhas/README.md

 ## Introduction to *SymPhas*

-Phase field modeling is an approach for simulating the microstructure evolution of various materials and systems, with far reaching applications from common dendrite growth to reaction-diffusion systems to damage and fracture models to biological systems.
-By representing the dynamics of one or more fields through coupled dynamical equations, one is able to solve the system of PDEs to time evolve the system.
+Phase-field modeling is a computational approach for simulating the microstructure evolution of various materials and systems.
+It has far reaching applications from dendrite growth, reaction-diffusion systems, damage and fracture models, biological systems, and more.
+By representing the dynamics of one or more evolution parameters (called _order parameters_) in a system of coupled differential equations, one is able to solve the system using standard numerical methods.

-*SymPhas* has been developed as an API that, when combined with a driver file, uses a chosen numerical solver to generate solutions to a given phase field model.
+*SymPhas* has been developed as an API that, when combined with a driver file, uses a chosen numerical solver to generate solutions to a given phase-field model.
 The model can be any type that is expressed as a set of dynamical equations.
-In other words, *SymPhas* supports **any** multi-phase field problem that can be formulated field-theoretically.
+In other words, *SymPhas* supports **any** multi-phase-field problem that can be formulated field-theoretically.
 The numerical solvers in *SymPhas* are those which are based on uniform grids, such as finite difference solvers.

 The primary advantages that *SymPhas* provides are **C-like optimized run times**, **parallelization**, **symbolic algebra**, a modular design for straightforward **third party development**, and **extensive documentation**.
 A brief list of features offered by *SymPhas* are:

-- An optimized symbolic algebra functionality that fully formulates expression trees at compile time to evaluate an expression without branching at runtime.
+- An optimized symbolic algebra functionality that fully formulates expression trees at compile time to evaluate an expression.
+This design is completely eliminates branching at runtime.
 This is coupled with a rich symbolic algebra feature set to give the user significant ability to transform, manipulate and manage expressions.
 - Template meta-programming design that optimizes control paths and eliminates branching, providing fast runtimes with linear scaling for any type of model.
-- Modular framework with object design and interactions based on the physical phase field problem.
+- Modular framework with object design and interactions based on the physical phase-field problem.
 Separation between functional components, and separation between functional elements within components.
 Alongside documentation, this ensures development and extension by users is as convenient as possible.
 - Multiple numerical solvers and extensive support for integration of user-implemented numerical solvers.

-> *SymPhas is free software, distributed under the **GNU Lesser General Public License (LGPL), version 3**.
-SymPhas is designed and distributed with community development in mind, and we greatly appreciate contributions and feedback about bugs.
-This will not only help keep SymPhas as a valuable phase-field simulations API, but support research by ensuring other people's results can be reproduced correctly!
+> _SymPhas is free software, distributed under the **GNU Lesser General
+> Public License (LGPL), version 3**.
+SymPhas is designed and distributed with community development
+> in mind, and we greatly appreciate contributions and feedback about bugs.
+This will not only help
+> keep SymPhas as a valuable phase-field simulations API, but support research by
+> ensuring other people's results can be reproduced correctly!
-You can let us know about bugs via the GitHub issues page.*
+> You can let us know about bugs via the GitHub issues page._
 >
-> *For any major modifications to SymPhas you would wish to be included,
+> _For any major modifications to SymPhas you would wish to be included,
-> please ensure that SymPhas can compile the examples provided and the different CMake configurations.
-If you would like to distribute a modified version or use part of SymPhas in your own program, the project must still be licensed using the same license as SymPhas, which is LGPL v3.
-It also must clearly be labeled as derived work.*
+> please ensure that SymPhas can compile the examples provided and the
+> different CMake configurations.
+If you would like to distribute a modified version
+> or use part of SymPhas in your own program, the project must still be licensed using
+> the same license as SymPhas, which is LGPL v3.
+It also must clearly be labeled as
+> derived work._
 >
 > *Since SymPhas is supported purely by academic funding, we kindly ask you cite
 > our paper listed at the top of this page.*